flowsn4ke/frmx/website/docs/schemaValidation/validatingData.md

 Additionnally, fields not respecting your schema validation methods and having received the `isErrorProp` prop will reflect the error state.
 The same goes for fields handled by the `useFldX` hook: The ux `error` property will be equal to `true` if a submit event happened and the field is invalid.

+It is therefore recommanded that you always have a visual indicator of some kind to reflect the error state for inputs for which you provided a validation method.

 ### Setting up schema validation

 Let's say you have an `initialValues` object that looks like this: